Lean-to: Examples

 A lean-to is originally defined as a structure in which the rafters lean against another building or wall, also referred to in prior times as a penthouse.
 These structures characteristically have shed roofs, also referred to as "skillions", or "outshots" and "catslides" when the shed's roof is a direct extension of a larger structure's.

 A lean-to shelter is a simplified free-standing version of a wilderness hut with three solid walls and a single- or, in the case of an Adirondack lean-to, offset-pitched gable roof.
 The open side is commonly oriented away from the prevailing weather.
 Often it is made of rough logs or unfinished wood and used for camping.

-This style of lean-to is popular in Finland and Scandinavia, and known as a laavu in Finnish, gapskjul or slogbod in Swedish, and gapahuk in Norwegian.
+This style of lean-to is popular in Finland and Scandinavia, and is known as a laavu in Finnish, vindskydd, gapskjul or slogbod in Swedish, and gapahuk in Norwegian.